-Anxiety is an intelligent survival instinct, as our bodies prepare for a perceived threat, and your child’s behaviours are a good indication that he or she is reacting to a situation that feels threatening.
-Your child’s struggle with big feelings they cannot understand will often underlie their anxiety.
+Anxiety is an intelligent survival instinct, as our bodies prepare for a perceived threat.
+Your child’s behaviours are a good indication that they are reacting to a situation where they feel threatened.
+They are generally struggling with some really big feelings that they don’t understand.

 Understanding the “why” behind such behaviours can give us a clue to the best to way to respond.
-Learning how to manage this distress through self-regulation of emotions is an important part of your child’s early development. they learn this through being with adults who can role model their own emotional regulation.
+Learning how to manage this distress is an important part of your child’s early development.
+They learn this when feeling safe with an emotionally regulated adult.

 Managing those Anxious Feelings